 For Percussion Quartet.

-Sent in PDF format, with accompanying click track.
+Sent in PDF format.

 "Derivative" was composed by Jlin and arranged by Third Coast Percussion.
 Hear it on Third Coast Percussion's GRAMMY®-nominated album, "Perspectives":